Skip to content

 Estimated duration:

-• 1 to 4 hours for site walk-through to collect equipment information & other details depending on the size of the property (add an additional 45 minutes for a gateway install)
+• 1 to 4 hours for the site walkthrough to gather equipment and building details, depending on property size (add 45 minutes if a gateway installation is required)

 Who is involved in the scheduling & visit:

-2. A building engineer or facilities manager who can answer technical questions about the building and provide and escort to mechanical areas.
+2. A building engineer or facilities manager who can provide technical information about the property and escort the technician to mechanical areas as needed.

 Tools for a successful site visit:

-3. Obtain approval from Tenant(s) If any areas included in the site visit require tenant approval, escorts, waivers, etc. and coordinate with your Onboarding Coordinator before the visit.
+3. Secure any necessary approvals from tenants if areas included in the visit require tenant authorization, escorts, waivers, etc. Coordinate these arrangements with your Onboarding Coordinator before the scheduled visit.

 Site visits include:

-• An initial interview including questions about the building(s), operations, tenants, occupancy, mechanical systems, etc.
+• An initial interview focused on gathering detailed information about your building(s), operations, tenancy, occupancy, and mechanical systems.

 • A review of an area of the building with standard or representative common area light fixtures

-• Review of the buildings waste services area (trash & recycling) for photos
+• Examination and documentation of the building’s waste services area (trash and recycling).

 Site Walkthrough Details

-1. A technician will interview the property manager or building engineer to obtain answers on a variety of questions regarding the energy usage and building operation with special consideration made for any Energy Star / Compliance related data.
+1. A technician will conduct an interview with the property manager or building engineer to collect detailed information about the building’s energy consumption and operational practices, with particular attention to Energy Star and compliance-related data.

-4. The field tech will also visit the central plant and/or representative equipment in the building like a chiller, rooftop units, pumps, boilers, etc.
+4. The technician will continue by visiting the building’s central plant and/or representative equipment in the building, such as chillers, rooftop units, pumps, and boilers.

-5. Finally, the field tech will need to visit mechanical rooms for major HVAC equipment elsewhere in the building.
-While capturing this information, the field tech will complete the following:
+5. Finally, the field tech will need to visit the mechanical rooms for significant HVAC systems, which will be included in the walkthrough.
+During this process, the technician will:

 1. Photograph nameplates of all major HVAC equipment

-2. Photograph a general view of equipment from at least 3-4 different vantage points
+2. Photograph a general view of the equipment from at least 3-4 different vantage points

 After the Site Visit

-After the final site visit, the Backpack team will process all pictures & equipment data for import into your Backpack.
-Once the basic equipment data is loaded our system enhances the information to include:
+Following the final site visit, the Backpack team will process all collected equipment images and data for seamless import into your Backpack platform.
+Once the foundational equipment details are uploaded, our platform enriches the dataset to include:

-• Association of replacement cost (where age is identified)
+• Linking of replacement costs (when age information is available)

 Questions?